Data-Sci-2021/L2-Prosody-Analysis/progress_report_Miroo.md

   7. Add [DIS] and create firstSyll data.
   8. Add [DFL] and create finSyll data.

+[wordList.csv](wordList.csv)* file is handcoded.
+This file contains primary and secondary stress information as well as syllable structure (ex.
+CV, CCV) based on CMU word bank.
+I am hoping to automate this process using CMU word bank dictionary in future, so that lexical stress and syllable structure of words are available for all the words without handcoding them.

 - Started statistical analysis in 'Part 4.
 Statistical Analysis'.
 Separate analysis were made for Domain Initial Strengthening (DIS) and Domain Final Lengthening (DFL).

 - All monologue speech files for Korean speakers with three semesters are made available in [wav](wav) folder.
 A portion of them annotated with textgrids and shared in [data_samples](data_samples) folder.